top of page

 Ph.D.
 Agricultural Resource Economics

 Diya Ganguly is an agricultural economist with expertise in behavioral and experimental economics.
 Dr. Ganguly is a former J.B.
-Hassler Fellow from the University of Nebraska - Lincoln where she completed her dissertation on "The Role of Gender Identity on Conservation Effort Choice on Rented Farmland.”
-Dr Ganguly’s doctoral research uses economic theory on identity and social norms to model how gender identity may impede the adoption of long term conservation practices on rented farmland, which she then tests in an economic lab experiment.
-Her experiment examines the interaction between choice of contracts and the landowner’s gender identity in determining conservation effort choice in a land rental set up.
+Hassler Fellow from the University of Nebraska - Lincoln.
+She completed her dissertation on "The Role of Gender Identity on Conservation Effort Choice on Rented Farmland.”
+Dr Ganguly’s doctoral research uses economic theory on identity and social norms to model how gender identity may impede the adoption of long-term conservation practices on rented farmland, which she then tests in an economic lab experiment.
+Her experiment examines the interaction between the choice of contracts and the landowner’s gender identity in determining conservation effort choice in a land rental setup.

 • mail_FILL0_wght400_GRAD0_opsz48